jorgef/fsharpreactivepatterns/docs/content/messaging-channels.md

 ##Channel Adapter

-This pattern is used to expose a messaging interface and redirect the messages to application.
+This pattern exposes a messaging interface and connects it to the application.

 ```fsharp
 let stockTrader (tradingBus: IActorRef) (buyerService: BuyerService) (sellerService: SellerService) (mailbox: Actor<_>) =